-Applications must include an abstract that summarizes the proposed project in 400 words or fewer.
+Include an abstract that summarizes the proposed project in 400 words or fewer.
 Project abstracts should be:

-- Written for a general public audience. - Submitted as a separate attachment with "Project Abstract" as part of its file name. - Single-spaced, using a standard 12-point Times New Roman font with 1-inch margins.
+- Written for a general public audience. - Submitted as a separate attachment with "Project Abstract" as part of its file name. - Single-spaced, using a standard 12-point Times New Roman with 1-inch margins.